 Rehab is continuing to monitor the situation as it happens while taking our lead from the HSE. #Covid19Ireland

-In line with Government advice announced on Tuesday 24th March on a general shutdown of schools, colleges, public buildings and childcare facilities, all National Learning Network colleges will remain closed to students until Monday, April 20th.
+In line with Government advice announced on Thursday 12th March on a general shutdown of schools, colleges, public buildings and childcare facilities, all National Learning Network colleges will remain closed to students until further notice.

 This action is being taken in order to limit the Coronavirus threat.
 Our dedicated staff are continuing to work remotely to provide supports and programmes to as many students as possible during this time.